-Among the CWEB graduates who have most recently satisfied their legal work commitment, 53% remain in the agencies.
-Overall, 62% have exceeded their commitment by over two years.
+Among the CWEB graduates who have most recently satisfied their legal work commitment, 50% remain in the agencies.
+Overall, 52% have exceeded their commitment by over two years.
 Increased familiarity with the program, more focused selected criteria and stronger case management has contributed to improved outcomes.
 The number of CWEL graduates who have discontinued child welfare work for all reasons over the life of the program averages 8% per year.
 This figure includes death, retirement, total and permanent disability, transfer of spouse/partner employment out of state, and other routine changes of employment.

-Despite the loss of some staff, both the CWEB and CWEL programs have a strong record of retention.
+Despite the loss of some participants, both the CWEB and CWEL programs have a strong record of retention.
 Nevertheless, there are real reasons behind each of the post-commitment departures.
-We describe these in our previous annual reports, and have presented them to the state-wide Recruitment and Retention Committee, at meetings of the Pennsylvania Children and Youth Administrators Association, at national professional meetings, and include additional information later in this report.
+We describe these in our previous annual reports, and have presented them at state-wide Recruitment and Retention committees, meetings of the Pennsylvania Children and Youth Administrators Association, and national-level professional meetings.
+We include additional information later in this report.
 Fortunately, most of the root causes of turnover can actually be remedied, though some are more difficult to address than others.
 We are committed to working with county agencies to focus on organizational-level solutions that can assist in workforce development, worker retention, and the enhanced capacity of child welfare systems.